 Cyber Threat Alliance president and chief executive Michael Daniel told the BBC:

 Ransomware attacks are primarily motivated by profit.
 And without profit, attackers will shift away from this tactic…A payment ban would take some burden off organizations, by removing payment as a legal possibility.

-But even Daniel agreed that such a ban should not occur until victim-support mechanisms are firmly in place.
+But even Daniel agreed that such a ban should not occur until victim-support mechanisms are firmly established.

-Assuming the government is still a ways off from implementing such a ban, organizations should be doing all they can to protect themselves.
-Sadly, most small businesses still don’t view themselves as vulnerable to cyber threats, when in fact, they’re becoming targeted more than ever.
+Assuming the government is still a ways off from implementing such a ban, organizations should do all they can to protect themselves.
+Sadly, most small businesses still don’t view themselves as vulnerable to cyber threats when in fact, they’re becoming targeted more than ever.

 There are some basic steps every organization should take for protection.
 But most importantly, every firm should have a plan.